Phil228/Phil228/README.md

 - 🌱 I’m currently learning **Java**

-- 👨‍💻 All of my projects are available here in my GitHub profile
+- 👨‍💻 All of my public projects are available here in my GitHub profile

 - 📫 How to reach me **admin@shiningwoods.tk**